How to Use This Course

 - Golden Age of Greece, Alexander the Great, and The Roman Empire

 This course counts as a geography/social studies credit.
-Students who successfully complete the level C assignments of the 12 units of this course may earn 0.5 academic credit.
+Students who successfully complete the level C assignments of the 18 units of this course with the levels indicated may earn 0.5 academic credit.